Image credit: Umberto Unsplash

 In 1993, a group of six international scientists discussed the idea that teleportation is possible on the subatomic level, and demonstrated the transportation of systems such as single photons, coherent light fields, nuclear spins, and trapped ions.
 While perhaps disappointing for the avid traveler, quantum teleportation cannot be applied to matter, but could be revolutionary in transporting information and in the creation of quantum computers; perhaps — according to some experts — even leading to a quantum internet in which the limitations of current networks are overcome with improved privacy, security, and computational capabilities.

 Prior to this, scientists believed that perfect teleportation was not possible even on the subatomic scale as it violated the uncertainty principle in quantum mechanics.
-In simple terms, this principle states that the more accurately an object is measured or observed, the more it is disturbed by the processing of measuring.
+In simple terms, this principle states that the more accurately an object is measured or observed, the more it is disturbed by the process of measuring it.
 This means that it would be impossible to make a perfect replica because we cannot accurately measure the original without changing its quantum state.

 Scientists are only beginning to understand the mysteries of entanglement and how it makes quantum teleportation possible.
 In brief, one could “scan” an object to be teleported and supplement the missing information about that object (that arises as a result of the uncertainty principle) using information from a pair of entangled partners.
 The process would involve three particles in which one particle “teleports” its state to two distant entangled particles.
 Scientists call this teleportation in the sense that a particle with a particular set of properties disappears at one location and one with the exact same properties appears somewhere else.